Birmingham

 • Attic Brew Co Telephone(0121) 824 9900 29B Mary Vale Road Birmingham B30 2DA

 On-site taproom for Attic Brewery, founded in 2018.
 A large industrial unit with plenty of seating indoors and out, but can get busy at weekends.
-In 2023, they started brewing cask beer and at least one handpull is available.
+In 2023, they started brewing cask beer and up to three handpumps are available.
 This is complemented by a wall of keg fonts featuring their own and guest beers.
 Card payment only.
 Street food vendor changes weekly (usually only available Fri and Sat).

 • Bear & Staff Telephone(0121) 471 4207 861 Bristol Road Birmingham B29 6ND